juanjosemorales/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Add weekend distinction to data
+###Add weekday factor distinction to data and plot

 ```r
 library(dplyr)